 The company was founded in London, England in 2008 by Aidan Fitzpatrick, after he built the world’s first tool for iOS data recovery.
 Further innovation followed around encryption, iCloud and recovery.

 We’re clear about who we are and where we’re based.
 All customers are automatically sent the CEO’s email address when buying.
 The company is privately held with no external investors, and the team hold equity and options in the company.
 We have an ongoing multi-million dollar research & development programme.

-Every author on the site (see their biographies) is a technical expert with at least 4 years’ tenure.
+Every author on the site (see their biographies) is a technical expert with tenure or exceptional achievement.
 We don’t publish content under pseudonyms; we’re not in the business of recycling news for clicks.

 We review our content and guides annually — and often more frequently than that — and a professional editor reviews, proofs, and fact-checks them.

 We back our products with a consumer refund promise so we don’t gain from users buying our products mistakenly.
-We don’t permit ads or sponsored content on our site, and we don’t participate in or operate affiliate schemes.
+We don’t permit ads, sponsored content or affiliate links on our site.
+Only a few hand-picked partners are permitted to market our products.

 Our terms and conditions are annotated in plain English to make them as clear as possible.
 We rarely recommend third-party products, but when we do we endeavour to recommend like-minded indie developers, and we don’t benefit from those recommendations.

 We don’t store, own or resell customer data, and — as a British company — we’re subject to the world’s most stringent data protection regime.